Ku-Ni/RobotPathCalculator/README.md

 * Room must be bigger than 0 units on both axis
 * Coordinates cannot be negative
 * Coordinates must be within room
-* Instructions must not allow robot to leave the room

 example error response:
 ```JSON